ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 ## Testing the integration
 {: #deploy-zendesk-try}

-To effectively test your Zendesk integration from end-to-end, you must have access to an Zendesk end-user application.
+To effectively test your Zendesk integration from end to end, you must have access to an Zendesk end-user application.
 Submit test user queries through a client application that is integrated with your Zendesk account to see how the messages are handled by Zendesk.
 Verify that messages that are meant to be answered by the assistant are generating the appropriate responses, and that the assistant is not responding to messages that it is not configured to answer.

 ## Dialog considerations
 {: #deploy-zendesk-dialog}